 Over the past few years, the companies dealing in synthetic biology market are witnessing increase in number of mergers and acquisitions, due to various strategic business reasons.
 These business strategies have been devised for various purposes, such as business expansion and new product innovation for the enhancement of the product range.
 Thus, the increasing number of mergers and acquisitions activity is a major trend in the synthetic biology market.

-The global market of synthetic biology is up surging with a significant growth rate, due to increasing support from government organizations, and growing geriatric population.
+The increasing support from government organizations and growing geriatric population are playing a pivotal role in the growth of this synthetic biology market.
 Some of the major organizations include National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), Centre for Chemical and Synthetic Biology (CCSB), Synthetic Biology Engineering Research Center (SynBERC), and International Association Synthetic Biology (IASB).
-These organizations are providing support, in the form of funding and initiatives implemented by them for basic and applied research with their respective goals.
+These organizations are providing support in form of funding, and initiatives implemented by them for basic and applied research with their respective goals.

 Synthetic biology research activities are very expensive, which is adversely impacting the growth of the synthetic biology market.
 It is expensive due to nucleic acids synthesis procedures, and requires huge investment for the development and sequencing of the focused genome.
 For instance, Mycoplasma genitalium, a bacterium, has the smallest genome out of all living cells.
 The bacterium consists of 517 genes, around 580 kilobases (kb).
 The current average price of gene synthesis is $1 per base pair, and it would take around $5.8 million to synthesize a bacterium.
 Thus, the mass production through synthetic biology is not feasible for artificial DNA synthesis.